 - (1) The current active player plays out their turn in a normal fashion.
 This is considered turn zero.
-After the player is finished, the game continues for 3 more turns, with the second player's turn being turn 1, the first player's next turn being turn 2, and the second player's turn after that being turn 3. - (2) If neither player has won at the end of those 3 turns, the player with the most life wins. - (3) If both players have the same amount of life, continue the game until either player's life increases or decreases.
-The player with the most life at that moment wins the game.
+After the player is finished, the game continues for a total of 5 more turns, with the second player's turn being turn 1, the turn after that being turn 2, the turn after that being turn 3, and so on. - (2) If neither player has won at the end of extra turns, the player with the most life wins. - (3) If both players have the same amount of life, the player with more cards in their deck - (4) If both players have the same number of cards in their deck, the player with more cards in their Battle Area wins. - (5) If both players have the same number of cards in their Battle Area, the player with more cards in their hand wins. - (6) If both players have the same number of cards in their hands, the winner is determined randomly.